tableau/tabcmd/docs/index.md

 tabcmd login -s <https://online.tableau.com> -t mysite -u authority@email.com -p password
 ```

-Here’s how to start a session and delete a workbook with one command—note that you do not need login here:
+Here’s how to start a session and delete a workbook with one command.
+Note that you do not need login here:

 ```shell
 tabcmd delete "Sales_Workbook" -s <https://online.tableau.com> -t campaign -u admin@email.com -p password